xy-241/CS-Notes/content/Networking/DNS/DNS Record.md

 ---
 - A mapping between a [[Hostname]] to another [[IP Address]] or Hostname
 - Each record comes with a [[TTL]]

+>[!tip]- Check the status DNS propagation
+> You can check it on [DNS Checker - DNS Check Propagation Tool](https://dnschecker.org/#A/www.hello-algo.com).
+This is useful to see if a particular DNS record is taking effect already or not.

+>[!tip]- Obtain the DNS records of a given domain name
+> You can obtain the list of current and past DNS records of a given domain name at [securitytrails](https://securitytrails.com)
+>
+> Or [DNSdumpster.com](https://dnsdumpster.com/), but the information obtained is much more limited

 ### A Record
 - Symbol is ``A``
 - Standard [[Hostname#Domain Name]] to [[IP Address]] mapping